GeoscienceAustralia/MPM-WofE/TESTDATA/README.md

 Please ensure there are no spaces in either folder or file pathnames!

 ## Test Maps
+Note that all input maps have been generated in ArcGIS Pro, however any software package can be used as long as the input maps for the Calculate Weights and Calculate Response tools are Geotiff files with an integer data type.

 ### Calculate Weights
 Four maps have been derived over the Cloncurry IOCG district based on data in:
 * Stewart, A.J., Liu, S.F., Highet, L.M., Woods, M., Czarnota, K., Bonnardot, M., Brown, C., Clark, A., Connors, K. 2020.
 Solid Geology of the North Australian Craton, 1:1 000 000 scale, 1st edition (2020).
 Geoscience Australia, Canberra. https://dx.doi.org/10.26186/135277